Risk Perspectives in Telehealth: Informed Consent

 Laura M. Cascella, MA, CPHRM

-Technological advancements in healthcare have helped improve access to, options for, and convenience of care.
-Healthcare delivered via telecommunication technology (telehealth), has become an increasingly popular and viable option for patients, particularly as a result of the COVID-19 pandemic.
+Technological advancements in healthcare have helped improve access to, options for, and convenience of care — and telehealth has become an increasingly popular and viable choice for patients.
 Yet, even with these advancements, certain aspects of traditional medical care remain vital, including informed consent.

 Informed consent is a process that is used to educate patients about proposed treatments and procedures, their potential benefits and risks, and alternative options.
 The level of detail involved in the informed consent process should depend on the complexity of the procedure or treatment and its associated risks.
 Minor procedures may require only a simple discussion of risks, while complicated procedures will likely involve a more detailed process.
 Regardless of the scope of informed consent, the process plays a crucial role in patients’ rights to autonomy and to make educated decisions about their healthcare.